Kenyon Alumni Book Club

 Kenyon in Your Kitchen

 Kenyon alumni working in food and drink industries are sharing their go-to happy hour pairings.
-Look out for a new recommendation every Friday!
+Look out for new recommendations!

 CABARET-19 combines film, live theatre, dance and music to create an immediate response to our times through a collection of interconnected short pieces.